jwlodek/py_cui/docs/install.md

 ```
 and the library should install along with all dependancies.
 If you are working on a machine where `pip` defaults to the `Python 2` version, replace `pip` with `pip3`.

 There is no Python 2 support for `py_cui`, you will need a version of Python 3.4+ in order to use it.
-It may function with lower versions of Python 3, but it has not been tested on them.
+It may function with older versions of Python 3, but it has not been tested on them.

 Alternatively, if you wish to avoid using pip, you may install from this repository: